-The remaining NDLs need to be absorbed by either insurance, appropriate Rulebook powers, or the CCP Capital itself.
+The NDLs need to be absorbed either by insuranceor the CCP Capital itself.
 In these cases, the CCP shareholders would be subject to a write down of their equity position in the CCP, just as for a normal corporate solvency.